Rebuilding Family Balance Sheets, Rebuilding the Economy: Why Household Balance Sheets Matter

-William Emmons, assistant vice president and chief economist of the Center, discusses why household balance sheets matter for the economy, and explores the current state of American families' balance sheets.
+William Emmons discusses why household balance sheets matter for the economy and explores the current state of American families' balance sheets.
 He delves into how the financial crisis led to a "balance-sheet recession" and describes why this particular recession was so severe.
 He explains how the financial crisis led to a large loss of household wealth, which in turn, depressed consumer spending and housing activity and caused businesses to reduce employment and investment.
 In addition, he details the large loan losses suffered by financial institutions, which reduced their ability or willingness to lend.

 William Emmons: So, as Ray already suggested, we're thinking about these sorts of specific financial behaviors, actions that in some cases led to problems, and hopefully, we can understand better how we can avoid this kind of situation again.
 All right, so what I want to cover is why household balance sheets matter for the economy and then drill down a little bit further and give you some of that information that we have generated about exactly how different types of families' balance sheets look today.